LordGolias/antistasi/README.md

 Clients can spawn missions and locations.
-When a client disconnects and nothing is done about it, a mission would be broken, as its resources would be transferred to the server (Arma internals) but the memory management (what should be deleted when) would be lost.
+When a client disconnects and nothing is done about it, a mission would be broken, as its resources would be transferred to the server (Arma internals) but the memory management (what should be deleted when) would not.

-To solve this issue, this mission has a spawn API that locally stores the current state of the spawn, transfers it to the server whenever the client disconnects, and makes the server continue its execution.
+To solve this issue, this mission has a spawn API that stores the current state of the spawn.

-This is achieved by having each spawn divided into execution blocks (the whole is denoted as a `spawn`), where each block can be picked by the server.
+This is achieved by having each spawn divided into execution blocks (the whole is denoted as a `spawn`), where each block can be picked in case it is lost.

 The code responsible for this is defined in `spawn.sqf`.
 The spawn API has functions to modify the state `add/set/get/remove`, and a state to run a new spawn, `execute`.